 Prim-U – South Africa’s first application that connects beauty entrepreneurs to customers and beauty salons.

-Minderz – Minderz puts in relation pet owners and pet service providers, from walkers to beauticians and many more.
+Minderz – Minderz puts pet owners and pet service providers together.
+From walkers to beauticians and many more.

 Droppa – Bought a piece of furniture that doesn’t fit in your trunk?
 No worries, Droppa will pick it up and deliver it to your doorstep!